uzairahm290/Eventra/README.md

 4. Open [http://localhost:5173](http://localhost:5173) in your browser.

 #### API Proxy Configuration
-The frontend is configured to proxy API requests to the backend at `https://localhost:7079` (see `vite.config.ts`).
-This matches the default HTTPS port used by the backend when running in Visual Studio.
+The frontend proxies API requests to the backend at `http://localhost:5152` (see `vite.config.ts`).
+We now use the HTTP profile for simplicity.
+If you run the HTTPS profile the backend will also be available at `https://localhost:7079`, but the frontend proxy targets the HTTP port.

 ---